-One of the most useful features of Ethereum technology is its ability to host sub-currencies, known as ‘tokens’, directly on its blockchain.
-These tokens are each ruled by a smart contract, which self-executes commands based on a unique, immutable code.
+One of the most useful features of Ethereum technology is its ability to host other cryptocurrencies, known as ‘tokens’, directly on its blockchain.
+These tokens are established and managed by a smart contract, which self-executes commands based on a unique, immutable code.

 The most common type of token launched on the Ethereum blockchain follows the ERC20 standard.
-ERC stands for ‘Ethereum Request for Comment’, which is basically a development proposal for the framework of the Ethereum blockchain.
+A little background: ERC stands for ‘Ethereum Request for Comment’, which is basically a development proposal for the framework of the Ethereum blockchain.
 Proposals for new features or standards on Ethereum can be proposed to the developer comunity, and if accepted, they are built and extensively tested before being added to Ethereum mainnet operations.

-For an in-depth look at stablecoins, check out our stablecoin explainer article.
-But the very concise summary is that stablecoins are a sub-genre of ERC20 tokens that maintain the same value by being pegged to a real-world asset, usually a fiat currency like the US dollar.
-It creates a safe space for investors and those looking to decentralize their financial lives to explore crypto in a less volatile, more familiar way.
+For an in-depth look at stablecoins, check out our stablecoin explainer.
+The short version is that stablecoins are a sub-genre of ERC20 tokens that maintain the same value by being pegged to a real-world asset, usually a fiat currency like the US dollar.
+Stablecoins offer the opportunity to explore crypto in a less volatile, more familiar way.

 Some stablecoins are backed directly by real fiat currencies, some are backed by physical assets like gold, and some are managed by smart contracts to keep the value stable at a predetermined price.
 DAI, for example, is managed by smart contracts that keep its value at $1 USD.
 This process allows DAI to remain fully decentralized, while other types of stablecoins have been criticized for using a centralized foundation to maintain their stability.

-It’s important to make the distinction that not all stablecoins are ERC20 tokens.
-Some are full fledged coins on their own blockchains, separate from Ethereum (one well-known example is Tether), and they can’t be stored in an ERC20/ETH wallet.
+It’s important to note that not all stablecoins are ERC20 tokens.
+Some are based on their own blockchains, separate from Ethereum (one well-known example is Tether), and they can’t be stored in an ERC20/ETH wallet.

 Tokens Moving to Mainnet

-This means the team is building their own separate blockchain for the token, attempting to graduate it to a full-fledged coin.
+This means the team is building their own separate blockchain for the token, in order to graduate it to a separate coin.
 It is no longer bound to Ethereum in this case, but instead becomes a currency on a different blockchain.
-These currencies can not be kept in Ethereum wallets, so generally the token’s team will hold a swap on an exchange like Binance.
+These currencies can not be kept in Ethereum wallets, so generally the token’s team will hold a swap on a major exchange like Binance.
 The exchange takes the ERC20 tokens and swaps them for the new coins which are placed into a different wallet on the new blockchain.
-Old tokens can lose their value during token swaps, so it’s important to follow updates on all your token investments to see if they plan to transition to mainnet in the near or far future, since getting left behind could have negative consequences to your assets.
+Old tokens can lose their value during token swaps, so it’s important to follow updates on all your tokens to see if they plan to transition to mainnet.

 Non-Fungible Tokens, or NFTs, are very different from the regular, ERC20 tokens.
 Tokens like DAI are fungible – this means that like a dollar bill, one DAI token is just the same as another DAI token, with the same value no matter who uses it and where it’s presented.
 Each NFT, on the other hand, represents a single, unique thing.
 No two NFTs are alike, so holding one proves without doubt that you are the true owner of whatever it represents.
-Whether that’s a digital collectible character (like CryptoKitties) or the deed to your house, NFTs are ground-breaking for their individualized properties that can be applied to an infinite amount of tangible objects.
+Whether that’s a digital collectible character (like a CryptoPunk) or the deed to your house, NFTs are ground-breaking for their individualized properties that can be applied to both digital objects and real-world assets.